ProfHariSeldon/CppND-Capstone-Hello-World/README.md

-# C++ CPPND: Capstone Hello World Repo Fork modified to import a Convolutional Neural Network (SqueezeNet) image classifier distinguishing cats and dogs, to which I added a manual image classification game
+# C++ Capstone Project: I added a manual image classification game to a Convolutional Neural Network image classifier

 ## OVERVIEW

-This is my Capstone project for the online course [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213) forked from https://github.com/udacity/CppND-Capstone-Hello-World.
-The purpose of the Capstone project is for the student to undertake an independent project.
+This is my Capstone independent project for the online course [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213) forked from https://github.com/udacity/CppND-Capstone-Hello-World.
 I chose to do an image classification project because my programming job may involve artificial intelligence such as OpenCV.

-For my Capstone project I found a Convolutional Neural Network (SqueezeNet) AI image classifier cats.vs.dogs.cpp, added explanatory comments to the existing code, and added a manual image classification game to it.
+For my Capstone project I found a Convolutional Neural Network (SqueezeNet) Artificial Intelligence image classifier cats.vs.dogs.cpp, added explanatory comments to the existing code, and added a manual image classification game to it.
+I placed the code in a fork of the https://github.com/udacity/CppND-Capstone-Hello-World repo.

 ### What I did

 #### My C++ programming
 * class Game
+* constructor Game
 * subclass CatsVsDogs
-* constructor Game
+* constructor CatsVsDogs
 * methods in ./src/game.cpp and ./src/game.cats.vs.dogs.cpp
 * public variable _bGameRunning in game.h shared between ./src/game.cpp and ./src/game.cats.vs.dogs.cpp
 * public methods in ./src/game.h used in ./src/game.cats.vs.dogs.cpp
 * private variables in ./src/game.h
+* private variables in ./src/game.cats.vs.dogs.h

 #### CMake
 * Created ./CMakeLists.txt and got it to utilize OpenCV 4